-Early fault detection of rotating and static equipment components is a key factor to improving the mean time between failures (MTBF).
+Early fault detection of rotating and static equipment components is a key factor in improving the mean time between failures (MTBF).
 The PdM technicians are now based at the ArcelorMittal as a fully incorporated faction of the facility.
-The interaction between the facility management, engineers and TOSL personnel have improved the plants reliability to where failure of components monitored and corrections made based on recommendations and consultation have decreased drastically.
-Monthly PowerPoint Presentations, departmental meetings, as well as equipment condition assessment reports, updating and emergency action plans on critical equipment are also a major role that the technicians are either responsible for or play a role in.
+The interaction between the facility management, engineers, and TOSL personnel has improved the plant’s reliability to where a failure of components monitored and corrections made based on recommendations and consultation have decreased drastically.
+Monthly PowerPoint Presentations, departmental meetings, as well as equipment condition assessment reports, updating and emergency action plans on critical equipment are also major role that the technicians are either responsible for or play a role in.

 Repairs on equipment are facilitated by ArcelorMittal’s respective maintenance departments, but it is also the PdM technicians’ responsibility to oversee and, if necessary, recommend changes to procedures in place.
 Overall the actions and recommendations collectively outline the basis of a functional Reliability and Condition Monitoring Program with improvements noted.

 Congratulations to ArcelorMittal and TOSL Engineering Ltd., LUDECA‘s representative in Trinidad & Tobago, for their Reliability Achievements.